 - In the final episode of Goodnight Sweetheart, the main character saves Attlee's life.

 - In World War Z, one character near the end refers to Attlee as a "third-rate mediocrity" whose only claim to fame was unseating Churchill and having World War II end on his watch.
-His judgment is quite inaccurate, but then again, it is an American saying this — in America, Churchill is exalted as a war hero, while the only people who have heard of Attlee are students of British history and people who watch PBS.
+To say that his judgment is quite inaccurate would be an understatement.